CU-ESIIL/Innovation-Summit-2024__5_Invasive-species-spread/docs/worksheets/worksheet_3.md

 - **What are you thinking about doing next with your team?
 Long-term, short-term?**
   Applying for an ESIIL working group or CO-WY engine funding to continue.
 We did not have enough time to come up with results but we feel that we have a solid plan that could be continued to be worked on.
+  We created a slack channel and have decided to meet again in June.
   Once this work is completed there is the option to continue working on this project to look at community weighted trait mean data to see how the current CO-WY communities may be affected by potential invasion under climate change.

 - **What’s missing: what resources, people, data sets, etc. does your team need?**
   Local expertise in invasive/native species in the region.